adi1988/Companies-that-Suffered-and-were-Resilient-during-Pandemic/README.md

 select count(distinct(type_of_industry)) from dbo.Year_2018

--- Creating Views for all years with headcount, profit, assets in one single table
+-- Creating View for all years with headcount, profit, assets in one single dataset

 create view vw_all as (select a.Company_Name,a.Type_of_Industry,a.Number_of_Employees Headcount_2021,b.Number_of_Employees Headcount_2020 ,
 c.Number_of_Employees Headcount_2019,d.Number_of_Employees Headcount_2018,a.Profits Profits_2021,b.Profits Profits_2020 ,